BlindspotSoftware/osfc-2025/README.md

 # OSFC 2025 Demo

 This repository shows how to hook remote development boards into FirmwareCI for automated firmware testing.
-We've set up two different boards - an ARM-based ODROID and an x86 UP² board - with full test suites that run boot tests, hardware checks, and performance validation.
+We've set up an ARM-based ODROID board - with full test suites that run boot tests, hardware checks, and performance validation.

 **Learn More**: [FirmwareCI Platform](https://firmware-ci.com) | [Documentation](https://docs.firmware-ci.com)